heye-muqeet/scope-inspect-calendar/docs/resource-calendar.md

 }
 ```

-See the [Translation Usage Guide](./translation-usage.md) for comprehensive i18n documentation.
+See the [Internationalization Guide](./guides/internationalization.md) for comprehensive i18n documentation.

 ## Advanced Features